KevinConti/kevinconti/content/blog/my-best-advice-for-founders/my-best-advice-for-founders.md

 If there are 1,000 biographies on ultra-successful startup founders, and they all say that hard work, skill, and luck are what they used to create their unicorn, what should we think?

 Like above, we need to first investigate the true sample size.
 How many people have tried to start companies with hard work, skill, and luck?
 100,000?
 1,000,000?
 Way, way more?

 If we look and learn from all of the failed restaurants, gyms, factories, etc, we'll find plenty of failures who had hard work, skill, and luck who still failed.

+So what does this mean?
+It means that hard work, skill, and luck are not sufficient to start a successful company.
+It means that we have fallen for surviorship bias.

+### In this article, we'll avoid survivorship bias.

+Instead of offering advice on what you should do, I'm going to give you advice on what failed for me.
 These are mistakes I have made that I am reasonably certain were missteps, which you can easily apply to your own founder journey.

+Since this advice captures what NOT to do, we free ourselves from the above problems.
+Instead we're faced with a new one: Advice on what not to do doesn't feel as satisfying.

+In response to that, I'll remind you that advice on what TO do is less useful, less actionable, and less reliable, even though it feels better.
+And the founder's journey is about doing what leads to results instead of good feelings.

+You in?

+Cool.

+## Advice #1: Assuming email lists will convert

+I've desperately wanted to find a formula for calculating